UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

       else:
         return str[:3]+str[:3]+str[:3]

-This non-pythonic solution can also be expressed like so:
+The above non-pythonic solution can also be expressed pythonically, like so:

 .. code-block:: python